 Another application of the mates is the following.

-\begin{lemma} Every face $f$ adjacent to a trigon is adjacent to at least one edge not contained in a multigon. \end{lemma}
+\begin{lemma} In a minimal counterexample, every face $f$ adjacent to a trigon $t$ is incident with at least one edge that is not contained in a multigon and that is not $f$-incident with $t$. \end{lemma}

-\begin{proof} Let $e$ be an edge of the trigon and consider an $e$-coloring as described in Lemma~\ref{lm-e-trigon}.
+\begin{proof} Let $e=vv'$ be an edge of $t$ and $wvv'w'$ a facial walk of $f$.
+Consider an $e$-coloring as described in Lemma~\ref{lm-e-trigon}.
 Let $M_\cf$ be a $\cf$-mate.
 Since the edges of the trigon have all the five colors different from $\cf$, all the other edges contained in $M_\cf$ have the color $\cf$.
-Since the only vertices incident with two edges of the same color are the end vertices of $e$, no edge of $M_\cf$ except for those contained in the trigon is contained in a multigon.
-In particular, the edge of $f$ contained in $M_\cf$ and not in the trigon is not contained in a multigon. \end{proof}
+Consequently, the edge of $f$ contained in $M_\cf$ and not in the trigon is not contained in a multigon and it is also not $f$-incident with $t$. \end{proof}

 In the rest of this section, we will focus in more detail on multigons adjacent to faces of various sizes.